OxfordSemantic/AdvancedWorkshop/2_2-NegationAsFailure/2_2-NegationAsFailure.md

 For example, if vehicle3 detects a hazard, the fact `:vehicle3 :mustStop false` will be retracted.

-Add the following data to show this in action.
+In the following script we'll add this data to show Incremental Retraction in action:

 ```
 :vehicle3 :detectsHazard :stoppedCar .